BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 </p>

 4. To configure the Pokémon's [stats](#stats):
-   - Click on the "Stats" tab
+   - Click on the "Stats" tab (See Figure 14)
    - Select a [Nature](#nature) from the dropdown menu
    - Distribute [Effort Values (EVs)](#evs-effort-values) by clicking on the stat bars or typing values in the boxes
      - You can use a maximum of 508 [EVs](#evs-effort-values) total, with no more than 252 in any single stat